 We choose every day to inhabit an interstitial space where money means little when we are the ultimate product.
 “The single mother”, “the avid traveler”, “the craft beer drinker”; mathematical processes continue in a prodigious interchange of Big Data to discern significant connections.
 Advertisers thrive on these connections.
 Our momentous change toward wanting free content has revolutionized digital marketing strategies.
 In an age where we would rather not pay for the latest games, apps, and streaming services; this has allowed websites to sell and invent means of exploiting our data.

 Surely, you’ve been awed by what Netflix has suggested for your wish list.
 Or, by what song follows next on Spotify.
 Algorithmic methods are remarkably blueprinted to forecast our online conduct.
-These predictions aren’t always accurate, but a few misses matter little and are affordable in comparison to the gainful interactions made in the agglomeration.
+These predictions aren’t always accurate, but a few misses matter little in comparison to the gainful interactions made in the agglomeration of data collected from user engagement.

 The shroud of secrecy involved in these operations is enclosed in controversy.
 Out of the millions of consumer profiles retained and examined without consent by information brokers, a seemingly ferocious cycle of targeting vulnerable demographics has been observed.
 These algorithms have become so precise as to well surpass traditional means of consumer data mining (census, public, and motor vehicle records) and are more than capable of predicting someone’s race, economic class, and social status.

 Despite the increasing awareness Americans have of this surveillance, the vast majority of our population does little to counter it and utilize helpful tools for privatizing their information.
 Whether out of fear or apathetic tendencies, few are not concerned enough to learn tactics such as using safer search engines or coming up with more intricate passwords.
 When it comes to taking even bigger steps, like finding the right system to encrypt your emails with, these options are hardly publicized.
 Also, uninformed to us, are software with which to access and surf the internet (Tor, being an example).